jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 ![](images/7.%20Commands%20Ideas.062.jpeg)

 So then object symbols point only to object symbols and command symbols only to command symbols.

+### Pointing to Diamonds

+`<< interpretation issues >>`

+When is a diamond executed multiple times?

+A diamond pointing to another diamond: it may be a call to a call. both diamonds may represent the same call.
+They might never execute individually.

 ### Forming New Subdivision